openwisp/openwisp-firmware-upgrader/README.rst

   displayed in the UI
-- ``boards`` is a tuple of board names with which the different versions of the hardware are identified on OpenWRT; this field is used to recognize automatically devices which have registered into OpenWISP
+- ``boards`` is a tuple of board names with which the different versions of the hardware are identified on OpenWRT; this field is used to recognize automatically devices which have registered into OpenWISP.
+  The board name of the device on OpenWRT is read from the output of the command ``cat /tmp/sysinfo/model``

 ``OPENWISP_FIRMWARE_UPGRADER_MAX_FILE_SIZE``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~